Quality Large Scale RC Aircraft, Engines & Accessories

 For those with a bigger budget it doesn't get better than this...

-Sebart make arguably the best quality conventional construction ARF's you can find.
+Sebart make exceptional quality conventional construction Almost Ready to Fly (ARF) models.
 They are best know for performance aerobatic models but the Cessna 50E is Sebarts solution for the beginner through intermediate "Sport Pilot".
 The Cessna 50E does it all!

-Expect to pay about $1500 for the Cessna, Motor, Prop, ESC and MG Servos depending on specifications selected.
-Highly recommended!
+Expect to pay about $1500 for the Cessna, Motor, Prop, ESC and Servos depending on specifications selected.

-Again we recommend the Spektrum DX6 as great radio.
-You will need full function charger and a larger 5/6S battery so realistically if you are looking at about twice the budget required for a decent size, good quality EPO foam "BNF" option.
+We recommend the Spektrum DX6 as great radio.
+You will need full function charger and a larger 5/6S batteries.

 If you like the sound of a real engine and the smell of glow fuel this is the model for you.

 The Great Planes Avistar 46 is outstanding!
 It suitable for starting out but like the Sebart Cessna its more of an all-rounder then just a trainer.